simeon4110/microreddit/README.md

 # This is a work in progress.
 Building out a Reddit themed Java Spring Boot application to save the Reddit we all love before it turns into a mainstream social network.
 We are in the early days (as you can see from the source,) but progressing steadily.

+### Fundamental Principles
+1) Privacy first.
+Built in comment / post / account purge with auto-scheduler features.
+2) API first.
+The front-end website is ancillary to the REST controller.
+RESTful everything.
+3) Anonymity guaranteed.
+No tracking allowed; the only exception to this is session tracking for user authentication on the OAuth REST server and HTTP front end.
+4) No gimmicks.
+Basic features and a lightweight front-end are our guiding design principles.
+We're not building a social network, there are too many of those as it is.
+The purpose of this site is to retain the features and functionality of Reddit c.
+2017--the only 'new' additions are the increased privacy measures.
+5) User built, user funded, user focused. &micro;reddit is not a for profit venture.

 ### Basic guidelines:
 - Cheap.
 Everything must run at the lowest possible CPU/RAM use.
 We are designing everything to run in a 'serverless' arch.
 - Everything FOSS.
 Java is a bit of a mess for this right now, but we will figure it out later.